Steps for Studying in Montréal

 2. Learn about admission requirements

-Once you have decided on a program and school, it is crucial for you to find out the admission requirements for that learning institution.
-Each learning institution in Greater Montréal has its own admission requirements and the application deadlines can vary.
+Once you have decided on a program and school, you must find out the admission requirements for that learning institution.
+Each learning institution in Greater Montréal has its admission requirements and the application deadlines can vary.
 It is crucial to refer to the school’s website to prepare a proper admission file.

 3. Applying for the Québec Acceptance Certificate (CAQ) for studies